 Note: we’ll mostly be addressing the Yoshida Trail from 5th station up to 10th station in this post – if you have absolutely no idea what I’m talking about, it is the easiest route up to Mount Fuji summit and I would recommend reading on.

-- 1 How to get to Mount Fuji
+- 1 How to get to Mount Fuji for hikers

-- 2 Mount Fuji climbing season
+- 2 Mount Fuji hike season

 - 3 Mount Fuji hiking trails and stations